Actaviys/RFID_SimulatorPowerButtonPC/README.md

 We connect the buttons and LED to their own pins, the example uses a specific connection!

 Power for Arduino must be taken directly from the power supply.
 To do this, you need regular to find 5V on the main 24-pin connector of the power supply, and use it as a power supply for the board `Arduino`. \
-The project was written using the Platformio framework.
+The project was written using the Platformio framework, and the MFRC522 library (author Miguelbalboa).